Ringer® Compost Plus Compost Starter

 - Select a shady spot with good drainage.
 Place a thin layer of bulky material such as twigs or wood chips on the bottom to reduce packing and to aerate the bottom layer.
 Start your compost pile with a layer of yard waste (shredded brown leaves, grass clippings, chipped wood trimmings, etc.) 4-6 inches deep.

-- Sprinkle Compost Plus liberally over top of pile.
+- Sprinkle Compost Plus liberally over the top of the pile.
 Use about 1 cup for a 3 x 4ft x 4 inch layer.
 Do not pack materials too tightly or make pile too large.

 - Water to moisten (water until pile has the dampness of a squeezed out sponge